Sedgley Woods: Disc golf history

 Sedgley was played as an object course for almost a year.
-Club members marked the original tees with signs made of upright 2x4's with the hole number and layout carved into its surface.
+Club members marked the original tees with signs made of upright 2x4s with the hole number and layout carved into its surface.
 The original targets were trees.
-In the summer of 1978 the Pole Hole baskets and tee signs arrived from DGA.
-The club members and Fairmount Park staff installed them creating what is claimed to be the first permanent Pole Hole disc golf course on the East Coast, although Leonard Park in Mt.
-Kisco, NY and several ski hills in New England had Pole Hole baskets installed in 1977.
+In the summer of 1978, the Pole Hole baskets and tee signs arrived from DGA.
+The club members and Fairmount Park staff installed them, creating what they claim to be the first permanent Pole Hole disc golf course on the East Coast, although Leonard Park in Mt.
+Kisco, NY, and several ski hills in New England had Pole Hole baskets installed in 1977.
 It is probably one of the first 50 in the world overall and likely one of the first dozen to exist continuously.

 Ed Headrick kept no official record of the original order of the first Pole Hole courses.
-Part of the confusion in the record keeping stems from the fact that many disc golf courses existed with object targets, some for years, before baskets were installed.
+Part of the confusion in the record-keeping stems from the fact that many disc golf courses existed with object targets before baskets were installed.
 Other early courses were not permanent.

-Late in the Fall of 1978 two of the holes were lengthened.
+In late fall 1978, two of the holes were lengthened.
 The club members decided that holes 2 and 12 should be more challenging and moved the baskets to permanent extended positions.
-Once the basket positions were fixed the club members appointed a course pro, Max Smith, and began to have tournaments at Sedgley.
+Once the basket positions were fixed, the club members appointed a course pro, Max Smith, and began to have tournaments at Sedgley.

-With the baskets and tee signs in place Sedgley Woods was the site of numerous important Frisbee tournaments.
+With the baskets and tee signs in place, Sedgley Woods was the site of numerous important Frisbee tournaments.
 The PFC, by virtue of strong club support and the Pole Hole baskets, bid for and won the right to host national golf events sanctioned by the IFA.
 These golf tournaments were part of the National Series Tournaments that ran from 1976 to 1982 and acted as qualifiers for the Invitational World Frisbee Championships.
-In addition to the NS meets, OCTAD, a multi-event competition that started in New Jersey, came under the auspices of the PFC and was held at Sedgley for several years.
+In addition to the NS meets OCTAD, a multi-event competition that started in New Jersey, came under the auspices of the PFC and was held at Sedgley for several years.
 The golf portion of these tournaments took place in Sedgley proper and the other events were held on the large ball-golf driving range next to the course and on the large field north of Reservoir Drive.
-These tournaments attracted the top players from across the country, over 300 at one event.
-Players' packages for the competitors included everything from custom printed discs and shirts to visors and hats.
-Various Philadelphia rock stations including WMMR, WYSP and WIOQ sponsored these major tournaments which drew many spectators and live FM radio media attention.
+These tournaments attracted the top players from across the country, including over 300 at one event.
+Players' packages for the competitors included everything from custom-printed discs and shirts to visors and hats.
+Various Philadelphia rock stations, including WMMR, WYSP, and WIOQ, sponsored these major tournaments, which drew many spectators and live FM radio media attention.